tatey/tatey.com/_posts/2009-04-12-layouts-with-smarty.markdown

 ---
 layout: post
-title: Layouts with Smarty
+title: Layouts With Smarty
 ---

 [Smarty](http://smarty.net/) doesn't appear to support layouts, an incredibly useful concept for separating reusable markup in views.
 Documentation has an [example](http://smarty.net/manual/en/language.function.include.php) using the {include} tags for including a header and footer template in to each of your views.
 I think this approach is repetitive and not as flexible as it ought to be.

 My expectations: